By Rebecca Joy (Updated July 2018)

 The Orlando Sentinel reports that Governor Rick Scott has spoken to numerous attractions and theme parks in an effort to ensure public safety as well as quell possible fears from prospective tourists who may be choosing to spend their dollars elsewhere.
 That leads us back to Disney.

 “…Walt Disney World is surrounded by swamps and woodland areas, which aren’t habitat for the mosquitoes that carry the Zika virus”, said Kelly Deutsch, acting manager of Orange County’s mosquito control.
 The Aedes aegypti mosquitoes prefer living among people in urban areas.
 While Universal Orlando and SeaWorld are in Orlando, nothing around them is cause for concern”, Deutsch said.

 So should you go to Disney World?

-Although there are no cases reported of locally transmitted Zika in Orlando, it’s possible that there is some risk given the locally transmitted case in the Tampa and Pinellas County area.
+Although there are no cases reported of locally transmitted Zika in Orlando, and the state is no longer reporting active Zika, it’s possible that there is some minor risk given the locally transmitted case in the Tampa and Pinellas County area.
 Consider what that might mean to you:

 According to cdc.gov here are the health facts about the Zika virus: